 However, we must be careful not to jump to conclusions that this is a ‘bad’ thing, or at least not for most individuals in a normal state of health.
-We started off by recapping the mantra by which many things in life, including the gut microbiome, have in common: balance is the key.
+We started off by recapping the mantra by which many things in life, including the gut microflora, have in common: balance is the key.

-Actually, a comprehensive look at the research available, and the willingness to understand this phenomenon in its rightful context shows that although prebiotics may feed some ‘pathogens’ this is greatly outweighed by the rate at which they feed friendly bacteria.
-For example, a study conducted last year took faecal samples from healthy human volunteers, extracted the microbial content, and then analysed how these samples reacted when inulin was added (a negative control and a positive control (cellulose) were also added to separate samples)4.
-The results demonstrate that inulin caused Lactobacilli and Bifidobacteria to flourish, and also caused a slight increase in Enterobacteriaceae, the family to which Klebsiella belongs.
+Actually, a comprehensive look at the research available shows that although prebiotics may feed some ‘pathogens’, this is greatly outweighed by the rate at which they feed friendly bacteria.
+For example, a study conducted last year took faecal samples from healthy human volunteers, extracted the microbial content, and then analysed how these samples reacted when inulin was added (a negative control and a positive control, cellulose, were also added to separate samples)4.
+The results demonstrate that inulin caused the Lactobacilli and Bifidobacterium to flourish, and also caused a slight increase in Enterobacteriaceae, the family to which Klebsiella belongs.

 That is why the authors of this paper analysed the ratio of the Lactobacilli and Bifidobacteria to the Enterobacteria, to give us a better idea of the balance between them.
 What their results show confirms that we need not be worried about a slight increase in Enterobacteria.
 This is because their results showed that for every 10 Enterobacteria in a negative control group (no prebiotic) there were 18 Lactobacilli (to 1 decimal place).
 But when inulin prebiotic was added this jumped to 30 Lactobacilli per 10 Enterobacteria, a 3 to 1 ratio, which is a much healthier balance than without the prebiotic.

-Similarly, for the Bifidobacteria: Enterobacteria ratio, in the negative control group (no prebiotic); for every 10 Enterobacteria there were 17 Bifidobacteria but when the inulin is added this jumped to 45 Bifidobacteria per 10 Enterobacteria, a 4.5 to 1 ratio, which is again a much healthier ratio.
+Similarly, for the Bifidobacteria: in the negative control group (no prebiotic), for every 10 Enterobacteria there were 17 Bifidobacteria but when the inulin is added this jumped to 45 Bifidobacteria per 10 Enterobacteria, a 4.5 to 1 ratio, which is again a much healthier ratio.
 It should be said that this study was carried out in-vitro, and, as always, it’s best to have results confirmed in human clinical trials, but it is extremely illustrative of the argument of balance.
 The inulin increased the ratio of 'good':'bad' bacteria.

 Over the years numerous studies have confirmed that prebiotics seem to have the predominant effect of increasing levels of friendly bacteria in the gut, particularly Bifidobacteria5,6,7.
-Given the wide range of individual variability, studies have not confirmed an exact rate of change of different genus and species in the gut when different types and amounts of prebiotics are taken.
-However the overall consistent outcome from the clinical trials is that prebiotics have a positive impact on the gut microflora.
+We do not yet know the exact rate of change of different genus and species in the gut when different types and amounts of prebiotics are taken.
+However, the overall consistent outcome from the clinical trials is that prebiotics have a positive impact on the gut microflora.
 We definitely do not see from the clinical research that levels of pathogens flourish to an unhealthy level, actually in most cases the overall pathogen load decreases.

 Finally, let's take a look at why some individuals may experience temporary symptoms (such as bloating & gas), when they first take prebiotics.
 The most widely-accepted theory is that in these cases there may be a lag time for the friendly bacteria levels to out-grow pathogen levels.
 It may take a few days until the friendly bacteria levels are well established.
 During this 'transitional' time there is some potential for pathogens also being able to ferment on the FOS, thus creating side effects.

-Pathogenic bacteria produce more smelly gases (such as sulphur gases) which distend the abdomen much more than the gases produced by friendly bacteria (such as carbon dioxide).
-However, once this short period of time has passed the FOS supplementation should bring benefits for the individual e.g. more regular bowel movements and less bloating.
-Studies have not proven this is the case, it is simply a theory at this stage.
+Pathogenic bacteria produce more smelly gases (such as sulphur-containing gases) which distend the abdomen much more than the gases produced by friendly bacteria (such as carbon dioxide).
+However, once this short period of time has passed the FOS supplementation should bring benefits to the individual, including better bowel movements and less bloating.

 Enjoy this post?
 Read more here: